-Here’s what we know about the ‘Joker’ sequel
+Brendan Gleeson set to join 'Joker: Folie à Deux' in new role

 Todd Philips’ 2019 hit Joker took the iconic Batman villain away from the cartoonish world of Suicide Squad and explored his origins via a dark, psychological thriller that reflected the everyday world – all corruption, economic turmoil and deceit.
 Inspired by Martin Scorsese’s Taxi Driver and starring an acclaimed Joaquin Phoenix as the titular villain, it went on to receive 11 Oscar nominations (winning Best Original Score and Best Actor) and became the first R-rated film to gross over $1billion worldwide.

 Rumours of a sequel have been circling since the film was released, with the cast and crew playing coy.
 But now a follow-up has been confirmed, with Philips’ sharing an image of the script for Joker: Folie à Deux on Instagram.
-There are reports that Lady Gaga will star as Harley Quinn, and that the sequel will be a musical.
 Here’s everything we know so far.

 Is there a release date?

-No, but there’s definitely a script
+Yes, and there’s a script

+As reported by Deadline on August 3, the sequel is scheduled to be released on October 4, 2024.
+Production is slated to begin in December later this year.

 Filming has yet to start on Joker 2 but there is a script, with Philips sharing an image of Phoenix reading one on Instagram.
-However, the first film only took 18 months to go from being green-lit to worldwide theatrical release so hopefully the wait won’t be agonisingly long.

 Will it be a musical?